 How to get to the festival

 The 16th district is working class heartland outside of the old town.
-But like anywhere in Vienna, it’s all easy to reach on public transport.
+But, like most places in Vienna, it’s all easy to reach on public transport.
+To reach the brewery…